-Section 13, Remote Participation
+Section 14, Remote Participation

-Any meeting among Members may be conducted wholly or in part by one or more means of remote communication as may be authorized by the Board where all attendees present at the meeting may hear and communicate with each other, provided that timely, valid notice is given, and the number of Voting Members participating is sufficient to constitute a quorum.
+Any meeting among Members may be conductedin part by one or more means of remote communication as may be authorized by the Board where all attendees present at the meeting may hear and communicate with each other, provided that timely, valid notice is given, and the number of Voting Members participating is sufficient to constitute a quorum.
+In accordance with Minnesota Open Meeting Law, when any Board members are attending meetings in a virtual format, roll call voting shall be conducted.

-ARTICLE IX: STAFF
+ARTICLE VII: STAFF